 MINAE’s report lists several national laws in Costa Rica that should serve to protect wildlife and biodiversity against dangers and threats:

 - Law of Conservation of Wildlife (Ley de Conservación de la Vida Silvestre) No. 7317

 - Biodiversity Law (Ley de Biodiversidad) No. 7788

 - Organic Law on the Environment (Ley Orgánica del Ambiente) No. 7554

-- As power disruptions can be caused by electrocutions, regulatory law No. 7593 and decree No. 29732 from the Autoridad Reguladora de los Servicios Públicos (ARESEP) which requires electricity companies to provide continuous power.
+- As power disruptions can be caused by electrocutions, regulatory law No. 7593 and decree No. 29732 from the Autoridad Reguladora de los Servicios Públicos (ARESEP) which requires electric companies to provide continuous power.

-Although the above laws exist and should serve to protect the environment, biodiversity, habitat and wildlife from the adverse effects of development, they are either ineffective or not properly enforced.
+Although the above laws exist and should serve to protect the environment, biodiversity, habitat, and wildlife from the adverse effects of development, they are either ineffective or not properly enforced.
 It is still common to see new electrical installations without mandatory protection.

 How to End Wildlife Electrocutions

 Because installing wildlife safe electrical distribution is not common practice in Costa Rica, Refuge for Wildlife has been forced to employ local wildlife protection strategies, which are dedicated to preventing electrocutions.In 2018, Refuge for Wildlife’s Stop the Shocks program spent over US$14,000 on wildlife protection equipment.
 Stop the Shocks prevents deadly electrocutions by combining; tree trimming (to prevent wildlife accessing the power lines), installing rope bridges (to provide safe aerial pathways) and fundraising to insulate power lines and transformers (to keep wildlife safe if they climb on cables).